1. The Shard

 The Tate Modern's top 10 works include Roy Lichtenstein's 1963 work 'Wham!', David Hockney's 1967 'A bigger splash', Sir John Everett Millais' Ophelia, Andy Warhol's Marilyn Diptych, Henri Matisse's The Snail, Pablo Picasso's Weeping Woman and Salvador Dali's 1937 work Metamorphosis of Narcissus.

-Also of note is the museum’s massive turbine hall, which houses large specially-commissioned works, and the museum’s seventh floor bar and restaurant, with spectacular views over the Thames.
+Also of note is the museum’s massive turbine hall, which houses large specially-commissioned works, and the museum’s Kitchen and bar restaurant where a two course set meal costs £30.

 The thing to do in South London for art lovers.